HelenHip/TUoS-Qiime-tuts/moving-pictures-APS6625.md

   --o-visualization demux.qzv
 ```

 We now have a file called `demux.qzv`.
 All output files from QIIME 2 with the extension `.qzv` can be visualised using the QIIME view web page.
-Download `demux.qzv` to your computer
+Download `demux.qzv` to your computer, open [QIIME 2 View](https://view.qiime2.org/) on your web browser, and drag & drop the `demux.qzv` file to the upload box.

+>### Question
+* What's the total number of samples?
+* What are the minimum and maximum number of sequences for a sample?

 >### Note
 >All QIIME 2 visualizers (i.e., commands that take a `--o-visualization`